-The seven A350-1000s that Virgin Atlantic has already taken delivery of feature a total of 335 seats, including:
+The first seven A350-1000s that Virgin Atlantic took delivery of feature a total of 335 seats, including:

 - 44 Upper Class business class seats